UniqueNetwork/ts_api/README.md

 #### Signer

-Transaction may be signed with keyring as well as with an account from the polkadot extension.
+An extrinsic may be signed with keyring as well as with an account from the Polkadot extension.

 With keyring (available in both browser and Node.js):